Shared vs Managed WordPress Hosting

 Pros of Shared Hosting

-• Easy setup: Most shared hostings offer user-friendly control panels, such as cPanel and one-click WordPress installs, ensuring even complete beginners can set it up with ease.
+- Easy setup: Most shared hostings offer user-friendly control panels, such as cPanel and one-click WordPress installs, ensuring even complete beginners can easily set it up.

-• Maintenance and updates: Most of the maintenance and server updating is on the hosting provider, not the user, taking the technical load off website owners.
-(This was super handy for me when I launched my first website.)
+- Maintenance and updates: Most of the maintenance and server updating is on the hosting provider, not the user, taking the technical load off website owners.
+(This was super handy when I launched my first website.)

-• Scalability: When your website or blog starts to grow and needs more resources, switching to a higher-tier shared plan (or even a different hosting type) is usually very simple.
+- Scalability: When your website or blog grows and needs more resources, switching to a higher-tier shared plan (or even a different hosting type) is usually very simple.

-• Features: Many shared hosting plans come with handy tools and features, including website builders, free SSL certificates, email hosting and access to various software and scripts.
+- Features: Many shared hosting plans include handy tools and features, including website builders, free SSL certificates, email hosting, and access to various software and scripts.

-• Multiple domains: If you look at mid and top-tier shared hosting packages, they usually allow users to host more than one domain on a single account.
-This can be beneficial for those managing multiple small websites.
+- Multiple domains: Mid- and top-tier shared hosting packages usually allow users to host more than one domain on a single account, which can be beneficial for those managing multiple small websites.

 Cons of Shared Hosting

-• Performance issues: If another site on the same server goes viral, experiences a traffic surge, or is poorly optimized, it can affect the server’s overall performance.
-This can potentially slow down your site.
+- Performance issues: If another site on the same server goes viral, experiences a traffic surge, or is poorly optimized, it can affect the server’s overall performance, potentially slowing down your site.

 What Is Managed WordPress Hosting?